I was watching some football this weekend and happened upon an ad for “Inflation Buster” from Rocket Mortgage.

 And often the conclusion depends on the big picture, that is, all the costs involved in the transaction beyond the promotion.

-For example, if Rocket Mortgage has the best deal and is providing a discount the first year via the Inflation Buster buydown, why not go with them?
+For example, if Rocket Mortgage offers solid pricing and is providing a payment reduction the first year via the Inflation Buster buydown, why not go with them?

 But if another lender you like is providing a superior deal, even without a rate buydown, then well, they’d probably be the better choice.

-So you need to consider the whole package and look at the long-term savings of all offers on the table.
+So you need to consider the whole package and look at the long-term costs of all offers on the table.

-With this offer, consider the total savings for the 12-month period and include that when shopping offers side-by-side.
+With this offer, consider the reduced payments for the 12-month period and include that when shopping offers side-by-side.

 And speaking of offers, it has been proven by real studies that home buyers who shop around and obtain multiple mortgage rate quotes save money.